officiallysingh/spring-boot-problem-handler/README.md

-Standard way of handling exceptions in Spring is `@ControllerAdvice` using AOP, following the same principles **spring-boot-problem-handler** makes available everything related to exception handling for both Spring Web and Spring Webflux Spring boot Rest applications, so there is no need to define any custom exceptions or custom `ControllerAdvice` advices into consumer application, all can be done with zero custom code but specifying error details in `properties` file.
+Standard way of handling exceptions in Spring is `@ControllerAdvice` using AOP, following the same principles **spring-boot-problem-handler** makes available everything related to exception handling for both Spring Web and Spring Webflux Rest applications, so there is no need to define any custom exceptions or custom `ControllerAdvice` advices into consumer application, all can be done with zero custom code but by specifying error details in `properties` file.

 ## Installation